kamilakhtar015/Machine-Learning---Concepts-GSU-/README.md

 # 2 - Image Segmentation using DeepLabV3+ model on CityScape Dataset.

 CityScape Dataset contains images and their masks.
+So a total of overall more than 6000 images are there.

 # 3 - DNA Sequence Clustering using K-Means